 If you keep an open mind and are willing to step out of your comfort zone every once in a while, you’ll be able to make it in Japan.
 Read more about it in my blog post, 7 Traits of Someone Who Will Be Happy In Japan.

-The cost of flying to Japan
+The Cost of Flying to Japan

 When making the physical move to Japan during the process, you’ll have to worry about your airplane ticket and housing.

 For airfare, flights with at least one transfer will be significantly cheaper than direct ones.
-Certain airlines are also much cheaper than others, but, unfortunately, the better ones don’t fall into this category.
+Certain airlines are also much cheaper than others, but unfortunately, the better ones don’t fall into this category.
 If you’re willing to sacrifice a little leg room, you’ll save hundreds of dollars.

 Personally, I flew with Air Canada to Haneda Airport.
 I’d booked my flight one month in advance and it had a layover in Toronto.
 The one-way ticket cost me around USD$650.

-The cost of housing in Japan
+The Cost of Housing in Japan

 As for choosing housing during the process of moving to Japan, I decided to go with a furnished apartment using an apartment searching website called ICHII Corporation.
-There are many other options such such as unfurnished one-room apartments, pet-friendly apartments, and even rooms with tatami flooring.
+There are many other options such as unfurnished one-room apartments, pet-friendly apartments, and even rooms with tatami flooring.

-But, when I first moved to Japan, I decided to live alone.
+As mentioned above, when I first moved to Japan, I decided to live alone.
 I used ICHII Corporation, an apartment-search website, and found a furnished apartment to move into.
 They have filters on their website that allow you to adjust your preferences and requirements, such as “unfurnished”, “pet-friendly”, and even “tatami flooring”.

 A furnished apartment is always more expensive than an unfurnished one, but they’re also a lot more convenient for people who decide to come to Japan on short notice.
 I paid 145,000 yen per month (USD$1,350) for a 20 square meter studio apartment, which is a lot.
 However, it was located in Nihonbashi, where you have easy access to any part of Tokyo.
 Considering that and how I didn’t have to worry about shopping for furniture or amenities when I first arrived in Japan, it was the best option for me.

-Cost of transportation in Japan
+Cost of Transportation in Japan

-For example, as you can see from the Google Maps search below, there are two train routes from Asakusa station to Shinjuku station, and both take about 29 minutes, but one will cost you 336 yen (USD$3.10), and the other 272 yen (USD$2.50).
-This is because the more expensive route requires a transit from the Tokyo Metro-operated Ginza line to the East Japan Railway-operated Chūō line.
+For example, as you can see from the Google Maps search below, there are two train routes from Asakusa Station to Shinjuku Station, and both take about 29 minutes, but one will cost you 336 yen (USD$3.10), and the other 272 yen (USD$2.50).
+This is because the more expensive route requires a transit from the Tokyo Metro-operated Ginza Line to the East Japan Railway-operated Chūō Line.
 The cheaper route also includes a transfer between two lines but both lines are operated by Toei Subway.

 If you aren’t familiar with train operators in Japan, you may mistakenly and continuously ride the more expensive routes, and while the cost differences don’t seem like much, they add up over long periods of time.